bnb-chain/bnb-chain.github.io/docs/BNBSidechain/architecture/bs-arch.md

 - Blockchain & EVM — for block producing and EVM transaction execution, of course, each BNB Sidechain can define their own runtime execution environment based, for example, on WebAssembly in future.

-- Web3 API — for BNB Sidechainic compatibility with Web3 ecosystem including MetaMask and other applications.
+- Web3 API — for BNB Sidechain compatibility with Web3 ecosystem including MetaMask and other applications.

 - Transaction Pool — for managing internal BNB Sidechain policies for transaction filtering and for charging fees for the system operational.